crystalis-randomizer/crystalis-randomizer/README.md

         invisible
 * [ ] Monster shuffling fails to populate levels as fully as it should be able to
 * [ ] User interface is still very rough
+* [ ] It's possible to lose items given by NPCs if the inventory is full (unlike chests that just don't open).
+Find a better story for this (possibly set flags for full inventory rows and then add an extra dialog in front of the give dialog if it would e lost?), as well as a better way to tell the player what they would be getting.

 ## The Team